-\textbf{Cluster Resource Manager.} There are many cluster resource managers that schedule heterogeneous resources with constraints~\cite{phoenix, choosy, gavel}.
-However, they are mostly designed for data center and fail to capture the level of availability, heterogeneity and scale of \fl resources, nor do they consider both scheduling delay and response collection time in the JCT.
+\textbf{Cluster resource managers.} There are many cluster resource managers that schedule resources with constraints~\cite{phoenix, choosy, gavel}.
 Existing ML cluster resource managers mainly focus on managing the stable data-center resources like GPU and CPU~\citep{gandiva, synergy} in order to improve JCT, utilization and fairness~\citep{optimus, gandiva-fair}.
 Some research delves into GPU-specific optimizations~\cite{tiresias, fluid, afs}, while others co-design resource managers with the specific characteristics of ML workloads~\cite{pollux, zeus}.
-However, these ML cluster resource managers are not directly applicable to the more uncertain and heterogeneous FL resources, nor to FL job characteristics.
-Moreover, we want to note that \name is complementary to these in-cluster schedulers.
-For example, when the number of rounds of FL jobs is not available, we can leverage Least-Attained Service~\cite{tiresias} to performed \name scheduling within each Tiresias-determined job queue.
+However, they are mostly designed for data center and fail to capture the level of availability and heterogeneity of \fl resources, nor do they consider both scheduling delay and response collection time of \fl jobs.

-\textbf{FL Client Selector.} Several recent works have studied client selection at the single FL job level.
+\textbf{\fl client selectors.} Several recent works have studied client selection at the single \fl job level.
 In addition to enforce device requirements including software version, hardware capacity and data quality, they further cherry-pick clients based on their state, system and statistical utility~\citep{oort,relay,divfl,power-of-choice,tifl,gluefl} to speed up the training.
 However, they solely focus on response collection time~\citep{multifl,auxo} and overlook the time required to acquire adequate resources.
-Additionally, optimizing individual FL job performance is insufficient as the deployment scale of FL applications continues to grow.
+Additionally, optimizing individual \fl job performance is insufficient as the deployment scale of \fl applications continues to grow.

-\textbf{FL Resource Manager.} Large companies including Apple, Meta and Google have proposed their FL infrastructures; however, FL resource management is not their primary focus.
+\textbf{\fl resource managers.} Large companies including Apple, Meta and Google have proposed their \fl infrastructures; however, \fl resource management is not their primary focus.
 These resource managers simply adopt random device-to-job matching in various forms, resulting in suboptimal scheduling delays and response collection times.